Email

 Like images, color contrast on buttons is a common cause of poor email accessibility.
 The color of the button, the color of the text on it, and the color of the background all work together to deliver either an easy reading experience or a frustrating one.

 It’s common to make links appear as different colors from the rest of the text.
 But for subscribers who have any form of color blindness, this increases the risk they’ll not see the link.
+Links that are not clearly distinguishable from surrounding text, either by color (without sufficient contrast) or underlining, can be missed by users.
 Red-green color blindness is the most common form, but there are others.

 To avoid this, use other visual cues, such as underlining it, putting stars around it, or using arrows or other graphic elements to draw attention to it.